hydro-informatics/hydro-informatics.github.io/pages/numerics/tm3d.md

     + File format: `.qsl`
     + Prepare with any text editor

 Optional files such as a friction data file or a liquid boundary file can also be implemented, but are not featured here.
-Read more about optional data files and their formats on the [Telemad2d pre-processing page](tm2d-pre.html#optionals).
+Read more about input data files and their formats in the [*TELEMAC* introduction](telemac.html).

 ## Start SALOME-HYDRO {#prepro-salome}